 Including the Wildwood weed?

-“Wildwood Weed” is a song written by Don Bowman and recorded by Jim Stafford (of Riding with Death fame) in 1974.
+“Wildwood Weed” is a song written by Don Bowman and recorded by Jim Stafford (who appears in Show 814, Riding with Death) in 1974.
 It’s about marijuana.

 He was higher than Judy Garland.